matthewmueller/joy/Readme.md

 - Even with WebAssembly, Javascript will be supported for years to come
 - Go has a minimal syntax and clear future priorities
 - Go is both easy to read and easy to maintain
-- Golly code runs in Go (not necessarily the other way around, see below)

 ## Tradeoffs